-- c.
-Independence.
-The IRG's managers evaluate the independence of each team member during each member's interview for a position with the IRG, and report any potential issues in Servicer's Quarterly Report.
-The IRG Executive has assured the SPF that any IRG member who has been or may in the future be identified as having a relationship with Servicer that could call into question the member's independence has not been permitted and will not be permitted to test any Metrics that could impair or appear to impair the IRG's independence.
-Illustrations of problematic relationships include a family or other personal relationships with one or more of Servicer's employees who are not members of the IRG and reporting lines within Servicer that could raise questions of independence. - d.
+c.
 Interaction of IRG, PPF and SPF.
-The interaction between the IRG and the PPF and SPF has been professional and the PPF and the SPF have found the IRG to be receptive to their respective questions, comments and observations regarding testing and other aspects of the IRG's work.
+The interaction between the IRG and the PPF and SPF has continued to be professional, and the PPF and the SPF have continued to find the IRG to be receptive to their respective questions, comments and observations regarding testing and other aspects of the IRG's work.
 During its test work, the SPF identified instances where its results did not agree with the IRG's results.
-In those instances, the IRG investigated the facts and circumstances surrounding the items in question, made any necessary or appropriate changes to its Work Papers, including its Pass/Fail results, and, where appropriate, selected additional sample loans to test.
-The SPF concluded that any differences were not intentional, generally were the result of differing interpretations of relevant information or application of Servicing Standards and ultimately did not impact overall testing results.
-No issues were identified with the IRG's qualifications, independence, competency, performance or ability to rely on its work (e.g., conflicts of interest, significant discrepancies in the IRG's work, apparent lack of IRG cooperation, apparent undue efforts to "pass" metrics rather than seek out potential "fails") and the ultimate resolution of such issues.
+In those instances, consistent with the actions described in the First Compliance Report, the IRG investigated the facts and circumstances surrounding the items in question, made any necessary or appropriate changes to its Work Papers, and, where appropriate, selected additional sample loans to test.
+The SPF concluded that any differences were not intentional, generally were the result of differing interpretations of relevant information or application of the Servicing Standards and ultimately did not impact overall testing results.
+Overall, no issues were identified with the IRG's qualifications, independence, competency, performance or ability to rely on its work and the ultimate resolution of such issues.